Legally reviewed by:

 Insurance and compensation for self-driving car accidents are areas that are still evolving.
 In traditional car accidents, insurance companies typically cover damages caused by the accident.
 However, in self-driving car accidents, determining liability is more complex.

 In some cases, the self-driving car’s manufacturer may be held liable for damages.
+Self driving car manufacturers play a crucial role in liability and compensation, especially when it comes to providing substantial evidence to establish negligence.
+Plaintiffs may require technical analysis and expert testimonies against these manufacturers to support their claims.
 In other instances, the car’s operator might be responsible.
 Insurance companies are currently developing new policies to address the unique challenges posed by self-driving car accidents.

 Moreover, self-driving car companies may also be liable for damages.
 Some companies, such as Volvo, have already stated that they will accept liability for accidents caused by their self-driving cars.
 As the technology and its adoption progress, we can expect to see more defined policies and clearer guidelines regarding insurance and compensation for self-driving car accidents.